 Yes, I love pumpkin.
 Why do you ask?

 These muffins are everything you love about the flavors in those recipes combined into an easy quick bread muffin that can be made a day ahead.
 They even make a great grab-and-go breakfast on the way to work, too.

 These Pumpkin Muffins are sweet, spicy and moist.
 I know, I know, moist is not my favorite word either, but there is really no way to adequately describe this Pumpkin Muffin recipe without mentioning that word.

 I also decided to top these Pumpkin Muffins with some pumpkin seeds to add a bit of extra flavor and crunch to them.
-I picked mine up from Trader Joe’s and they just so happen to be pumpkin spice pumpkin seeds, so they’re totally a match made in pumpkin heaven.
+Sometimes I can even find pumpkin spice-flavored pumpkin seeds at Trader Joe’s, so they’re totally a match made in pumpkin heaven.

-Pumpkin Muffins are even better after a day or two, so they’re perfect for packaging up and gifting.
-With Thanksgiving approaching, they’d be a great make-ahead Thanksgiving breakfast or hostess gift.
+These muffins are even better after a day or two, so they’re perfect for packaging up and gifting.
+With Thanksgiving approaching, they’d be a great make-ahead Thanksgiving breakfast or host gift.